 It is almost important to embody the belief “no question is a stupid question”.
 Answer all questions without judgement or dismissiveness.
 In the podcast, Asia stresses that workplace confidence leads to “Being able to show up completely, being able to contribute, being able to support, being able to ask the questions.”
 This is only possible if the environment they are working in is open and accepting.

-Ready to Give Your Employees an Opportunity That Will Boost Their Confidence?
+Ready to Give Your Employees an Opportunity That Will Boost Their Confidence At Work?

 Most of us ebb and flow with our confidence levels.
 Circumstances change.
 Life events occur, too, and before we know it, we’re not feeling as confident in our abilities.